LSMBO/GalaxyTools/fasta_toolbox/README.md

 **Important note**

 If you want this tool in your Galaxy instance, you should create a directory 'contaminants' within the /static directory, and create symbolic links to the three contaminant files.
 This is not necessary for the tool to work, but it makes the fasta files accessible by the user.
+If you want this tool in your Galaxy instance, you must add the getUpdatedCrapFile.pl in your crontab and run it once a week.
+This script will create the cRAP.fasta file necessary for the addition of contaminant proteins, and update the macroCrap.xml file.
+You should also create a symbolic link in the /static directory so that the link in the help section will allow the user to access the fasta file.